mt-historical/transporter/README.md

 * You can save bookmarks from a transporter node by right-clicking it with a blank floppy disk.
 It will become blue and right-clicking any transporter node will add bookmarks stored on this floppy to the transporter.

+* I recommend using craftguide mod to view crafting recipies for items in this mod.
 #### License

 * Code is LGPL v3.